ssjaweid/git-workflow/README.md

 4. Handling Divergent Branches:
 If you've identified a specific file that's causing the divergence and you're in the middle of a merge (or rebase) conflict, you can use git checkout with the --theirs or --ours options to choose a specific version of that file.

-   1) If you decide the remote version of the file is the correct one and you want to discard your local changes for that particular file: git checkout --theirs path/to/conflicted_file.ext
-   2) If you believe your local changes are the correct ones and want to discard the changes from the remote for that file: git checkout --ours path/to/conflicted_file.ext After choosing a version, you should mark the conflict as resolved by adding the file to the index: git add path/to/conflicted_file.ext
+   i.
+If you decide the remote version of the file is the correct one and you want to discard your local changes for that particular file: git checkout --theirs path/to/conflicted_file.ext ii.
+If you believe your local changes are the correct ones and want to discard the changes from the remote for that file: git checkout --ours path/to/conflicted_file.ext iii.
+After choosing a version, you should mark the conflict as resolved by adding the file to the index: git add path/to/conflicted_file.ext

-5. If you want to discard your local commits and make your local branch exactly match the remote branch, follow these steps:
+6. If you want to discard your local commits and make your local branch exactly match the remote branch, follow these steps:
    1) Fetch the Latest Remote Changes: git fetch origin
    2) Reset Your Local Branch: git reset --hard origin/main (Use the reset command with the --hard flag to set your current branch's HEAD to the specified commit (in this case, the latest    commit of the remote branch).
    3) Clean Up Untracked Files (Optional):git clean -fd